ycsilvia/Projects-portfolio/ABTestingUdacity/README.md

 ## Make a Recommendation

-In this experimenr, the observed gross conversion in the experiment group is around 2.06% less than the gross conversion observed in the control group.
+In this experiment, the observed gross conversion in the experiment group is around 2.06% less than the gross conversion observed in the control group.
 Also, we see that values in the confidence interval are congruent with a negative effect.
 Since these values are less than the dmin (the smallest impact size considered to be business-related), the impact seems to be statiscally and practically significant.

 The observed net conversion in the experiment group is around 0.49% less than the net conversion observed in the control group.
 Therefore, for this test, the impact is not significant neither in stastics or business issue.